Mevhare/Forage-KPMG-AU-Virtual-Internship/README.md

 - Filterd out cancelled orders in order status column.
 - Filtered out blank brands.
 - Corrected product first sold format to date.
-- Created profit column by subtracting standard cost from the list price.
+- Calculated profit column by subtracting standard cost from the list price.

 #### New Customers
 - Filtered out blank records in the DOB column.